Nmahtani/Supermarket_sales/README.md

 This project is a beginner-to-intermediate level data science pipeline focusing on the **ETL (Extract, Transform, Load)** process.
 Using Python and Jupyter Notebook, we analyze supermarket sales data to uncover trends and generate visual insights.

-The project demonstrates the complete lifecycle of a data analysis task, from importing raw data to cleaning, transforming, analyzing, and visualizing it.
+The project demonstrates the complete lifecycle of a data analysis task from importing raw data to cleaning, transforming, analyzing, and visualizing it.

 ---